patchpump/RestExpress/README.md

 * Updated to compile with JDK 11 (use Base64 instead of DatatypeConverter in HttpBasicAuthenticationPreprocessor).
 * Added Environment.loadFromEnvVars(Properties) which loads System.getenv() to override the properties file settings.
 Values are available in fillValues(Properties).
 * Added JSON serialization and deserialization support for LocalDate as properties.
+* Added Request.getXForwardedHost() and getForwarded() as well as a Forwarded class to enable parsing the parameters in the Forwarded header.

 Release 0.11.3 - 10 Feb 2016
 ----------------------------